MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-classify-protect.md

 However, you can also classify and protect files by using **File Explorer**.
 This method supports additional file types and is a convenient way to classify and protect multiple files at once.
 This method supports protecting Office documents, PDF files, text and image files, and a wide range of other files.

 If your label applies protection to a document, the protected document might not be suitable to be saved on SharePoint or OneDrive.
-Check whether your administrator has [enabled sensitivity labels for Office files in SharePoint and OneDrive (public preview)](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files).
+Check whether your administrator has [enabled sensitivity labels for Office files in SharePoint and OneDrive](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files).

 ### Safely share a file with people outside your organization